Skip to main content

 Example of Arial Family Font and guidelines for styles, weights, and use

-Our Secondary font is the Arial Family.
+Our secondary font is the Arial Family.
 Styles include Arial and Arial Narrow.
 This font is used City-wide for general communications, presentations, and documents.

 Other special fonts may be used for specific projects and sub-brands.
+Headlines / Display / personality fonts can be used at times but should be used sparingly.

 Crowd enjoying downtown businesses.